clojurists-together/clojuriststogether.org/content/_index.md

 ### Companies and individuals

-Companies and individual developers can sign up for a Clojurists Together membership.
-This supports Clojurists Together with a monthly donation.
+Companies and individual developers can sign up for a monthly or annual Clojurists Together membership.
 Your membership entitles you to certain benefits, including steering which projects get funded.

-<aside>Clojurists Together (via Clojars) is a member project of the <a href="https://sfconservancy.org">Software Freedom Conservancy</a> and is able to take 501(c)3 donations.</aside>

 <p class="homepage-cta">
 <a class="become-a-member" href="/companies">Company Signup</a>